ehmatthes/django-simple-deploy/docs/design_docs/strengths_limitations.md

 When we're writing a deployment tutorial, whether we're the platform host, an author, or a resource creator, we're often tempted to simplify the process.
 Every step we ask the user to take is a chance they'll make a typo or get off track somehow.
 So we're constantly balancing between supporting a well-architected deployment, and not making too many changes to the project.

-By automating all of the initial configuration, we can make any choices we want that support a good deployment.
+By automating all the initial configuration, we can make any choices we want that support a good deployment.
 We can add as many config files as we want, set as many environment variables as needed, and run any followup commands we want.
-We are not limited to the bare-minimum "Getting Started" steps that you see in many platforms' onboarding docs.
-One simple example: we can generate heavily-commented config files, which are longer than a platform would want to present in an onboarding doc.
+We're not limited to the bare-minimum "Getting Started" steps that you see in many platforms' onboarding docs.
+One simple example: we can generate generously-commented config files, which are longer than a platform would want to present in an onboarding doc.

 ## Limitations